kiran2827/testingly/README.md

 If you think of more enhancements ,please feel free to create an issue in Github.

-and You can find end to end installation setup guide in wiki
+and You can find end to end installation, setup,and user guide in wiki

 Thanks :)